Code of Ethics

 The Senior Financial Officers are committed, when acting on behalf of IFB, to adhere to the principles of honesty, integrity, accountability, responsibility, fairness, and respect for others.

-- To act in the best interest of IFB, i.e. no Senior Financial Officer may pursue personal interests in his/her decisions which would be detrimental to the interests of IFB or use business opportunities intended for the enterprise for himself/herself.
+- Acting in the best interest of the organization: No senior financial officer should pursue personal interests in their decision-making processes that would be detrimental to the organization or exploit business opportunities intended for the organization for personal gain.

-- To endeavour to avoid situations that present or may lead to a conflict of interest between personal and professional relationships.
-Actual and apparent conflicts of interest are to be handled in an ethical manner.
+- Conflict of interest avoidance: Employees must strive to prevent situations that present or could lead to conflicts of interest between personal and professional relationships.
+Actual and apparent conflicts of interest should be addressed ethically and transparently.

-- We believe that best practice governance, controls and compliance are essential.
-We with the highest standards of integrity and honesty in all our operations, to ensure that customers can entrust their business to us with confidence.
-We recognise that bribery and corruption have an adverse effect on communities wherever they occur, and are committed to enforcing best practice in addressing the issue.
+- Upholding governance, controls, and compliance: We believe that adhering to best practice governance, controls, and compliance is essential.
+We are committed to operating with the highest standards of integrity and honesty to ensure that customers can trust us with their business.
+Recognizing the detrimental effects of bribery and corruption on communities, we enforce best practices in addressing these issues.